 - Boosts your immune system.
 The swirling hot water raises your body temperature, which in turn, increases your circulation.
 Your increased circulation increases the movement of lymph which boosts your immune system, making you less susceptible to winter colds and flu.

 - Increases your happiness and sense of well-being.
 Soaking in the hot water of the spa aids in the release of endorphins.
-Endorphins are hormones which are natural pain relievers.
+Endorphins are hormones that are natural pain relievers.
 They also are responsible for releasing a natural neurotransmitter in your body called dopamine, which gives you an overall sense of well-being and makes you feel content and happy.

 If you are interested in purchasing a spa, we can answer your questions and help you decide on the type that meets your needs.
 If you need assistance in maintaining a spa you already own, contact us at Goodall Pools & Spas for help.